hodiete/dfs/readme/webny-setup.md

 ```
 cd docroot/profiles/custom/webny/themes/custom/webny_theme && npm run build
 ```

-1. If you go to  http://webny.dev you should see a site using the WebNY distro.
+Visit http://webny.dev to see a site using the WebNY distro.

 ##Notes for Windows Installation